Purpose: Learn what it means when a feature, carrier or integration is marked as beta.

 Can I use beta carriers, integrations and features?

 Yes, you can!
 Anything with the beta tag that appears in your Sendcloud account is open for you to use as part of open beta testing.
-Even if you're not a member of the beta community, you can begin using them straight away.
+Even if you're not a member of SCOPE, you can begin using them straight away.
 We only ask that you report back to us any issues, bugs or errors that you encounter.

 How can I share feedback during the beta stage?